Realistic Cost of a Jordan Family Road Trip over Easter (With a School-Age Child)

 Approx. £520 per person

-This was the largest cost category, which is typical for Middle East travel from the UK during peak school periods.
+Flights were our largest single cost, which is typical for Middle East routes from the UK during peak school holiday periods.
+Prices jump quickly around Easter, especially on direct routes, so this wasn’t unexpected.

 Accommodation: £1,027.21 (10 nights)